-

 Overview

-The Brain Tumor Stem Cell Research Laboratory of Alfredo Quinones-Hinojosa, M.D., focuses on elucidating molecular and cellular pathways involved in the progression of tumors arising in the central nervous system, in particular glioblastoma.
-In collaboration with partners across multiple Mayo Clinic departments and other research institutions, the laboratory team designs novel therapeutic agents and explores the potential for translation into human clinical trials.
+The Brain Tumor Stem Cell Research Laboratory of Alfredo Quinones-Hinojosa, M.D., focuses on elucidating molecular and cellular pathways involved in the progression of tumors arising in the central nervous system, particularly glioblastoma.
+In collaboration with partners across multiple Mayo Clinic departments and other research institutions, the lab team designs novel therapeutic agents and explores the potential for translation into human clinical trials.

 Areas of interest